 All of these factors made me want to interrogate the place I have called home since I arrived here, on my own, at the age of seventeen.

-- My motivation at this moment — to crawl out of my introverted shell and get out there and talk to people — is a response to the passing of Kirk Washington Jr. in April of 2016.
+- My motivation in May of 2016 when I began,— was to crawl out of my introverted shell and get out there and talk to people.
+It was in part a response to the passing of Kirk Washington Jr. in April of 2016, a former student, who I had plans to meet for coffee the week he died.
 There are so many questions I wanted to ask him.
-He embodied the philosophy of building social justice through personal connections.
+Kirk embodied the philosophy of building social justice through personal connections.
 His interactions were always on the profound level.
-I don’t want to miss chances to connect anymore.
+May 28 is my birthday.
+The project was a resolution to stop missing chances to connect.

 - Interviewees have lived and/or worked in Minneapolis.